-So for those living in England and needing regular prescriptions the costs can easily add up, so here are my tips to reduce that cost.
+Still, for those living in England and needing regular prescriptions the costs can easily add up, so here are my tips to reduce that cost.

-- prescribed contraceptives and medication administered by a GP
+- prescribed contraceptives

-- sexually transmitted disease treatments supplied by a hospital or primary care trust
+- certain sexually transmitted disease treatments

 - under the age of 16 or over the age of 60

-- in full time education and aged 16-18 years old
+- in full-time education and aged 16-18 years old

 - if you have a war pension exemption certificate